 7. Patients of reproductive potential must agree to follow the contraception requirements outlined in the study protocol.

-8. Patients must have at least 1 measurable lesion according to mRECIST Version 1.1 (non nodal lesions must be ≥ 1.0 cm in the long axis or ≥ double the slide thickness in the long axis) within 21 days prior to the first dose of study drug.
+8. Patients must have at least 1 measurable lesion according to mRECIST Version 1.1 (non nodal lesions must be ≥ 1.0 cm in the long axis or ≥ double the slice thickness in the long axis) within 21 days prior to the first dose of study drug.

 9. Adequate organ function and bone marrow reserve as indicated by the central laboratory assessments performed at screening.